charliecalvert/CloudNotes/Assignments/React/ReactAddressShow.md

 - [JavaScript Modules][jsmod]

+## State and Props

+It is important to understand the difference between State and Props.

+![State and Props][sap]

 ## Divide

 The first step is to split **Address** and **AddressShow** into two distinct components.
 In particular, we will create a new component called **AddressShow** and put the **render** method of **Address** in it: